DasLab/big_library_design/README.md

   --save_image_folder SAVE_IMAGE_FOLDER
                         Folder to save images (proabbility unpaired and if specified base-pair- probability matrices), default don't save.
+  --max_seq_punpaired_plot MAX_SEQ_PUNPAIRED_PLOT
+                        The maximum number of sequences to put in one probability unpaired plot, will split into seperate images if smaller than total number of sequences.

 Strctural checks:
   --Pmax_noninteract PMAX_NONINTERACT